using-system/ProcessMyMedia/ProcessMyMedia.Samples/Samples/Encoding/README.md

 The sample :

+1. Ingest a new asset with the task IngestFileTask.
 1. Encode an asset with a custom Azure Media Encoder Preset.
 2. Download the output asset
-2. Delete the output asset
+2. Delete the output and input asset

 ```c#
 public class EncodeAssetWithCustomPresetWorkflow : IWorkflow<EncodeAssetWithCustomPresetWorkflowData>